k-kapp/CycleDating/README.md

 Prerequisites:

 Python 3, and pip package manager.
 Dependencies are Numpy, matplotlib and pandas.
+However, these should be installed automatically via the install command below.

 Install: